 This Best Practice relates to our ITXM Framework™, available FREE to read or download

-The more you recognize experience-centric behaviours, the more likely they are to be repeated.
+The more you recognize experience-centric behaviours, the more likely will be repeated.

-IT workers are people (except for bots) and people feel good when they are publicly recognized for having done a great job.
-By recognizing work well done on a regular basis, you increase the likelihood that other members of IT team naturally start thinking about how they can be more experience-driven in their daily work.
+IT workers are people (except for bots) who feel good when publicly recognized for having done a great job.
+By recognizing work well done regularly, you increase the likelihood that other IT team members naturally start thinking about how they can be more experience-driven in their daily work.

 Tuna Oczer / Ahlstrom-Munksjö

 Pasi Nikkanen / HappySignals

 It's a small but impactful practice that over time, contributes to a human-centric IT culture.
 Publicly showing feedback where end-users thank members of IT by name is motivating and an excellent counterbalance to looking at escalations and managing negative feedback.

 This process has been made easy in HappySignals by collecting all the positive mentions into one place and enabling the sharing of them with a broader audience.
 This helps create a motivating and positive atmosphere for IT workers.

 Usually, IT is very focused on problems and who did something wrong.
 That is important to keep improving, but what creates motivation and purpose is when you share all the positive feedback each team member receives.
 It’s gratifying to get your name mentioned by a colleague when you have helped them out or allowed them to save time on their daily work.

 Effective strategies for behavioral changes support the best practice of recognizing well-done work.
 It moves some of the focus from avoiding SLA breaches to providing a good experience for end-users.